csells/dotprompt_dart/README.md

 The package provides flexible schema validation through two approaches:

-### PicoSchema
+### Pico Schema

-PicoSchema is a simplified, YAML-friendly schema syntax that is automatically converted to JSON Schema.
+Pico Schema is a simplified, YAML-friendly schema syntax that is automatically converted to JSON Schema.
 You can use it for more readable schema definitions:

 ```yaml